Project-MONAI/monai-deploy-workflow-manager/guidelines/workflow_v001.md

 This document outlines the design decisions and scopes for version 0.1.0.

-## Assumptions & Limitation
+## Assumptions & Constraints

 - In this release, Argo is used as the workflow orchestration engine.
-However, MWM is designed to have a pluggable architecture in order to support other orchestration engines in the future.
+However, MWM is designed to have a pluggable architecture to support other orchestration engines in the future.

-- This release supports MAP specification 1.0, a single docker container that is built using the MONAI Deploy App Packager.
+- This release supports MAP specification 1.0, a single docker container built using the MONAI Deploy App Packager.

 - The DDS (Data Discovery Service) and related sub-components may be optional if there are time constraints.
-The workaround is to rely on AE-TITLE-to-Application mapping.
-This requires the user to configure an AET per application and have Informatics Gateway (IG) pass in the application information.
+The workaround is to rely on AE-TITLE-to-Application mapping which requires the user to configure an AET per application and have Informatics Gateway (IG) pass in the application information.

 ## Designs & Diagrams